Code-Institute-Submissions/Federvgh-ms4-broder/README.md

 choose to.
 - To be able to reset my password.
 - To be able to view all my purchases from my profile.
-- To be able to save my details for future purchases.
+- To be able to save and update my details for future purchases.

 As a frequent user, I want:
 - To sign in and view my purchases.